-See our listing of some of the best WordPress photo gallery plugins along with an overview of the main factors that you need to take in consideration while choosing the right one for your needs.
+See our listing of some of the best WordPress photo gallery plugins, along with an overview of the main factors that you need to take into consideration while choosing the right one for your needs.

-Here are some of our top recommended WordPress photo gallery plugins and why you should use those plugins.
+Here are some of our top recommended WordPress photo gallery plugins and some of the main reasons why you should use each of the plugins.

 1. Modula – Gallery Plugin

 Modula is by far the friendliest on the plugin list when it comes to user interaction.

 With great reviews from its active users, it is one of the best WordPress Gallery Plugins – and it comes with several amazing features that are really going to step up your game.

 It has two versions available, Modula Lite, which is its free edition, and Modula Pro, which, depending on your type of business, has a range of choices to select from when it comes to pricing.

 Regardless of your previous experience in working with plugins, Modula is made in such a way that you can quickly understand its features and how to customize them according to your needs and desires.

 Here are some of the reasons why you should use Modula:

 - It gives you the capacity to create custom grids.
 Both parts of the grid can be modified, with the possibility of freely resizing photos inside the gallery;